oracle/node-oracledb/doc/api.md

 processes or run on multiple middle-tier application servers.
 DRCP reduces the overall number of connections that a database must handle.

+DRCP is generally used only when the database host does not have enough memory to keep all connections open concurrently.
+For example, if your application runs as 10 Node.js processes each with a connection pool having `poolMax` of 50, then the database host must be able to have 10 * 50 = 500 database server processes open at the same time.
+If the database host does not have enough memory for these 500 server processes, then DRCP may be a solution because a smaller pool of server processes will be shared between all the Node.js connections.

 DRCP is useful for applications which share the same database credentials, have similar session settings (for example date format settings and PL/SQL package state), and where the application gets a database connection,